 We hear about his first hit with Chess Records, Maybelline which tapped into a new zeitgeist – the youthful energy of an unsettled generation.

 Many hits followed including Roll Over Beethoven, School Days, Sweet Little Sixteen, and Johnny B Goode.

 Chuck Berry performs ‘Memphis Tennessee’ at the BBC Television Theatre, London on Wednesday 29th March 1972.
 Backed by Dave Harrison – drums, Billy Kinsley – bass, Jimmy Campbell – guitar, Michael Snow – piano.

 There was also his signature dance, the duckwalk which the crowds loved.

 His influence on a new generation of music artists cannot be underestimated.

-His scepticism of the music industry paved the way for African-American artists setting up their own labels and his original style of lyrical versatility and guitar twangs has changed popular music forever.
+His skepticism of the music industry paved the way for African-American artists setting up their own labels and his original style of lyrical versatility and guitar twangs have changed popular music forever.

 Direct from the BBC and presented by Mark Coles

 Image shows American rock ‘n’ roll star Chuck Berry in July 2000.
 (Credit: Yui Mok/PA Wire)

 Find out how to listen to Phuket island radio and tune in, download, tweet, follow, pin, like, share, whatever.